perliedman/lrm-graphhopper/README.md

 npm install --save lrm-graphhopper
 ```

-There's not pre-built files yet, but I will get to it.

 ## Using

 There's a single class exported by this module, `L.Routing.GraphHopper`.
 It implements the [`IRouter`](http://www.liedman.net/leaflet-routing-machine/api/#irouter) interface.
 Use it to replace Leaflet Routing Machine's default OSRM router implementation: